Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/prework/index.md

 draft: false
 ---

+## Equipment - screens

+The course format is a shared screen of live coding with slides from the presenter to demonstrate coding.
+The opportunity to "code along" is encouraged and that may necessitate 2 screens for comfort of moving between the demonstration and using RStudio on your computer.

 ## Set up RStudio Cloud

 Sign up for a free RStudio Cloud account at https://rstudio.cloud/ before the workshop.
 Log in with either an existing Google or GitHub account, or alternatively set up an account directly with RStudio Cloud.